Peru flag

-The postal code for Jangas is 02100 in Ancash, Huaraz, Peru.
-The table below lists ZIP codes and postcodes for places within Jangas.
+The Postal Codes (Códigos postales) for Jangas is 02100 in Huaraz, Ancash, Huaraz, Peru.
+The table below lists Postal Codes and postcodes for places within Jangas.

 Postal Codes for Places in Jangas